dcmri/dcmri/docs/source/generated/examples/tutorials/plot_wex.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 89-98
+GENERATED FROM PYTHON SOURCE LINES 86-96

-The indicator concentration in the tissue compartments is not affected by the level of water exchange (top and bottom right), but the magnetization in all 3 compartments is now effectively the same.
-Even the tissue cells, which receive no indicator at all, show the same signal changes over time as the intersitium and blood compartments.
-This is because, with very high levels of water exchange, the magnetization between all 3 compartments mixes so rapidly that any differences are levelled out instance.
+The indicator concentration in the tissue compartments is not affected by the level of water exchange (top and bottom right), but the magnetization in all 3 compartments is now effectively the same (bottom left).
+Even the tissue cells, which receive no indicator at all, show the same signal changes over time as the interstitium and blood compartments.
+This is because, with very high levels of water exchange, the magnetization between all 3 compartments mixes so rapidly that any differences are levelled out instantly.
 The tissue is well-mixed for water (and therefore water magnetization), although it is not well-mixed for indicator.

 ..
-GENERATED FROM PYTHON SOURCE LINES 100-103
+GENERATED FROM PYTHON SOURCE LINES 98-101

 Now let's consider the cases where one of the barriers is highly permeable for water, and the other is impermeable.
 First let's look at the case of high transendothelial water exchange and no transcytolemmal water exchange:

 ..
-GENERATED FROM PYTHON SOURCE LINES 103-107
+GENERATED FROM PYTHON SOURCE LINES 101-105

 .. code-block:: Python